 Andreas Randow is an accomplished technology advisor and implementation specialist with 20 years of experience, who has held numerous C-level technology growth roles and also experienced multiple successful exits from his own start-ups.
 His expertise runs both wide and deep, ranging from highly specific technological details of software and data architecture, data acquisition and imaging, big data, mobile applications, SaaS, and media services; to business management including turnkey business development; and high-quality functional design.
-Formerly VP of Technology for Data Translation, Inc., he is currently a Managing Partner at Proper Orange, LLC and CTO of Hancock Software, Inc. He is also the Startup and Emerging Company Advisor for East Horizon Investments at the Cambridge Innovation Center.
+Formerly VP of Technology for Data Translation, Inc., he is currently a Managing Partner at Proper Orange, LLC.
+He is also the Startup and Emerging Company Advisor for East Horizon Investments at the Cambridge Innovation Center.
 Andreas is the technical lead behind Mina's List, a non-profit organization with the mission to realize women's equal political representation in national governments.

 Donita Tefft, is an adoptive mother of two sons, the eldest is 13 and is from Cambodia, the younger is 9 and from Guatemala.
 Their family spent five months in Cambodia (January – May 2015) helping students at SSI’s Leadership Academy in Phnom Penh begin developing an English as a Second Language school called the “English Zone”.
 One of the unique aspects of the school is the opportunity for the Cambodian students to skype with native English “conversation partners” on a weekly basis.
 Donita is a speech/language pathologist who currently works for Oklahoma State University as their Clinic Director.
 Many of the conversation partners are her undergraduate and graduate students at OSU.
 Her work experiences have been with professionals addressing accent and language differences, as well as help with communication disorders resulting from neurological or developmental issues such as strokes, head injuries, cerebral palsy and autism.